-So lets explore what are the 4 phases of onboarding?
+So let’s explore what are the 4 phases of onboarding.

-⮕ Phase One: Pre-Onboarding
+Phase 1: Pre-Onboarding

 It typically starts as soon as the candidate agrees to the job offer.
 It goes on until the new hire’s first day on the job.
 Take note that the pre-onboarding process is critical for every job candidate.
 After all, it is during this time when they are most uncertain of what to expect.

 See to it that they are given enough time to finish up with any exit task from their previous company.
 If they are moving in from another city or state, you should find out if they need help getting a new place.

-⮕ Phase Two: Welcoming New Hires
+Phase 2: Welcoming New Hires

 It is usually dedicated to making new hires feel welcome into the organization.
 It is also about giving them an orientation to help them acclimate.
 Take note that they might not know any person in your organization.
-So, they might not know how your teams operate.
+So they might not know how your teams operate.

 This is why it is important to provide them with a clear image of how the organization works before they start their first day.
 Also, a lot of newly hired employees are eager to start working.
-Hence, you should make sure that this phase does not last for more than one week.
+Hence, you should ensure that this phase does not last for more than one week.

-⮕ Phase Three: Job-Specific Training
+Phase 3: Job-Specific Training